gustavobgama/llm-manager/README.md

 # Introduction

-This project creates the Ollama LLM manager and an interface to interact with it based on OpenWebUI.
+Ollama LLM manager and an interface to interact with it based on OpenWebUI.

 # Installation